WALQ: Falling silent

 On October 20, 2011, Westburg Broadcasting Montgomery requested that the FCC grant the station special temporary authority to operate WACQ with reduced power.
 In support of the request, the licensee stated that it acquired the WACQ license as part of a foreclosure on the station and that the "current economic conditions combined with the less than successful operation of the station by the previous licensee" continued to require WACQ to either operate with reduced power or cease operation.
 This authority was granted on October 24, 2011.
 On March 9, 2012, Westburg Broadcasting Montgomery applied for an extension of the special temporary authority, citing the same economic conditions as in the original application.
 This was request approved by the FCC and is scheduled to expire on September 9, 2012.

 As of 29 June 2012, the station is temporarily dark for financial reasons and seeking authorization from the U.S. Federal Communications Commission (FCC) to remain silent for up to one year.
 Under the terms of the Telecommunications Act of 1996, as a matter of law a radio station's broadcast license is subject to automatic forfeiture and cancellation if they fail to broadcast for one full year.

 On July 19, 2012, the station's call sign was changed to WALQ.

 On October 10, 2015, WALQ returned to the air with a country music format.

+Present day

 In October 2020, WALQ went silent.

-Effective November 30, 2020, Westburg Broadcasting Montgomery sold WALQ to Augustus Foundation, Inc. for $40,000.
+On November 30, 2020, Westburg Broadcasting Montgomery sold WALQ to Augustus Foundation, Inc. for $40,000.

+Three years later, in late 2023, after Augustus Foundation sold the radio station back to Hughey Communications, they sold WALQ to Roscoe Miller's Autaugaville Radio.
+Shortly after, WALQ flipped to Regional Mexican and formed the statewide Radio Estrella Alabama network with two other stations, WZGX in Birmingham and WOAB in Dothan.